 - Each alternate junction of bars is tied with binding wire.

-- The column base is not tied to footing jali properly.
+- The column base is not tied to the footing jali properly.

 - Column main corner bars are not laid in a 45° position with the plan.

 NEGLIGENCE IN COLUMN REINFORCEMENT